DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/getting-started-pro-code.md

 Give your app a descriptive name and set an initial version number.
 Establishing a version control strategy from the start will help keep track of updates and changes as your app evolves.

+\* *Be aware that when a version is released, that version is locked for viewing only.
+Each version’s code is distinct, so changes in one version won’t affect others.
+This allows you to maintain multiple iterations of your app without risk of unintended changes across versions.*

 ![save-template.png](../../../../assets/images/save-template.png)

 ### 4. Customize Your Workspace